 Since writing the post about DIY Fall Leaf Roses, we’ve been asked how to preserve them.
-There are quite a few ways to preserve dried leaves and flowers.
-We’ve listed some of these ways below so you can choose what you like best.
+Of course, we have since they are so beautiful and fun to make!
+Who wouldn’t want to keep them around as long as possible?
+There are quite a few ways to preserve dried leaves and flowers. #3.
+How To Preserve Leaves with Hairspray is our favorite way but we’ve listed other ways below so you can choose what you like best.
 If you have other ways, we would all love to hear about them!

 Ways to Preserve Dried Leaves and Flowers

 - Use 1 part glycerin and 2 parts of water.
 Heat the water to 150-180°, then add the glycerin to reduce the temperature to 100°F.

 - Make sure to use plenty of the mixture for the stems to absorb the glycerin – they will need to be completely covered.

 - Place the leaves, branches, and twigs in the mixture to soak.

 - This process takes 2-6 weeks.
 You can tell it’s complete by how the leaves will look.
 They typically turn a greenish-brown.

 Pro Tip: Check levels daily and replenish with water only.